-“After months of hard work, it just went by the wayside,” she said.
+“After months of hard work, it just went by the wayside,” she told Built In in 2020.
 “It might have been the right business decision at the time, but the team’s morale was really impacted.”

 What is the YAGNI principle?

-YAGNI was a rejection of traditional, plan-ahead methods of software development.
-It tied to the extreme programming concept of incremental design: Build things one element at a time, testing for functionality and business value along the way.
+YAGNI addresses these problems by rejecting the traditional, plan-ahead method of software development.
+It’s tied to the extreme programming concept of incremental design: Build things one element at a time, testing for functionality and business value along the way.
 If a customer need or growth area absolutely requires a particular feature or functionality, build it, and build it quickly.
 Otherwise, wait.